orcfax/code-review/README.md

 #### Minimize the use of fixtures

-We have a lot of tools tha can help us to create files in-memory, as well as work with databases, and other data structures in-memory too.
+We have a lot of tools that can help us to create files in-memory, as well as work with databases, and other data structures in-memory too.

 For pytest, take a look at